pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="P"></a>
 ### P

-"Chance favors only the prepared mind."
+"[C]hance favors only the prepared mind."
 --Louis Pasteur

 "If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing."